ARM-software/psa-api/doc/storage/appendix/sra.rst

       In `DM.EXPOSED` to prevent this attack, the Storage Service must keep some authentication data in a location the attacker cannot access.
 This location could be stored within the :term:`PRoT` Partition, that is using the `DM.PROTECTED`, or in a separate secure enclave using the deployment model `DM.AUTHORIZED` or `DM.SECURE_LINK`.
       The data could be the root of a hash tree, or it could be a counter used with a root key to generate a version specific MAC key.

       In the case of a counter, some consideration should be given to the expected number of updates that will be made to the data.
 If the implementation only needs to offer rollback protection on firmware updates, where a low number is expected in the lifetime of the product and the counter could be stored in fuse.
-If the implementations needs to ensure the currency of a generic file store - that is regularly updated --- the number of updates could exhaust any practical number of fuses and would instead need a 32-bit counter.
+If the implementations needs to ensure the currency of a file store that is regularly updated --- the number of updates could exhaust any practical number of fuses and would instead need a 32-bit counter.

       `M.MAC`  **Transfer** the risk to the implementation.
 In `DM.EXPOSED`, all attackers can access the data.
 Provided all stored data is authenticated, using a MAC or signature, the Storage Service can verify the integrity of the data protected by it.
 The verification must be verified by the Storage Service within the :term:`PRoT`, otherwise the result could be spoofed.